City/County Info: 503-823-4000

 1221 SW 4th Ave, Suite 110, Portland, OR 97204

 Thank you for following along with Civic Life’s Code Change Project.
-Some of you have been with us since we started this project (July 2018).
-Some have joined us recently, and some are brand new—we welcome you and are excited you are here.
+Some of you have been with us since we started this project (July 2018) and some have joined us recently—we welcome you and are excited you are here.

 Our goal throughout this process has been to gather community feedback and perspectives that showcase a rich cross-section of our city.
 To serve more communities, we are reaching beyond our existing audiences and connecting with groups and communities whose lived experiences, values, and aspirations have not been reflected in Chapter 3.96.